Polio found in New York wastewater as state urges vaccinations | Health

 Polio is often asymptomatic and people can transmit the virus even when they do not appear sick.
 But it can produce mild, flu-like symptoms that can take as long as 30 days to appear, officials said.
 It can strike at any age but the majority of those affected are children aged three and younger.

-Representatives for the New York health department could not be immediately reached for more details on the wastewater findings.
+The New York State Department of Health told Reuters that based on available evidence, it was not able to conclude for certain whether the positive polio samples stemmed from the case identified in Rockland County.
+"Certainly, when samples such as these are identified, it raises concerns about the potential of community spread - which is why it is critically important that anyone who is unvaccinated, particularly in the Rockland county area, gets vaccinated as soon as possible," the department said.

 The polio vaccine developed by Dr. Jonas Salk in the 1950s was heralded as a scientific achievement to tackle the global scourge, now largely eradicated nationwide.
-The United States has not seen a polio case generated in the country since 1979, although cases from a traveler and an oral vaccine were found in 1993 and 2013.
+The United States has not seen a polio case generated in the country since 1979, although cases were found in 1993 and 2013.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)